-The regatta will once again start with two days of racing in Start Bay off Dartmouth.
-Then the Classic Channel Race Dartmouth – St Helier will start from Dartmouth on Monday afternoon with the first leg finishing at St Helier during Tuesday, where there will be a get-together on the quay in the St Helier Marina (Albert Quay) in the evening.
-The Classic St Helier – Paimpol Passage Race will set sail from there on Wednesday morning and arrive in Paimpol in the evening.
+The regatta once again started with two days of racing in Start Bay off Dartmouth.
+Then the Classic Channel Race from Dartmouth to St Helier will start on the afternoon of Thursday 8 th and finish at St Helier during Tuesday, where there was a get-together in St Helier with a race – Raid des Minquiers – on Saturday.
+The Classic St Helier – Paimpol Passage Race set sail from there on Wednesday morning and arrived in Paimpol in the evening.

-Throughout the regatta, as well as the racing, there will be a full programme of suppers, parties and receptions in each port.
+Throughout the regatta, as well as the racing, there was a full programme of suppers, parties and receptions in each port.
 The accent is very much on informality (you can definitely leave the No1 yachting kit at home!) and the regatta prides itself on its relaxed Westcountry and Breton ambiance.

 We describe the racing as ‘gentleman’s racing’ and you can be as competitive or relaxed as you like.
-The rating system used is the JCH Classic Handicap which is free – and it is simple to get a handicap online.
-Full information on the handicap page.
+The rating system used is the JCH Classic Handicap which is free.

 Most yachts designed before the end of 1968, approved designs from 1969 to the end of 1974, and later designs in classic style are eligible to take part.
 Full information is on the eligibility page.